IoannisVougias/DataAnalysisPortofolio/Economic Connectedness/README.md

 The .ipynb contains full detailed information on the datasets, the procedure and the analysis done.

+The topic of the analysis is Social Capital, Economic Connectedness, Friending Bias and Upward Mobility in the U.S.A.

+The share of high-SES friends among individuals with low SES — which we term economic connectedness — is among the strongest predictors of upward income mobility identified to date.

 ## About the Dataset

 #### Below is the list of all the unique files used in this notebook: